-The Mojo PWR 2 may be used with a light solo trike so long as the maximum recommended weight range is respected.
+The Mojo PWR may be used with a light solo trike so long as the maximum recommended weight range is respected.
 It is strongly recommended to not perform deeply engaged, high sink rate spirals when flying with a trike.

-⊘ Towing
+Towing

-The Mojo PWR 2 may be tow-launched.
+The Mojo PWR may be tow-launched.
 It is the pilot's responsibility to use suitable harness attachments and release mechanisms and to ensure that they are correctly trained on the equipment and system employed.
+All tow pilots should be qualified to tow, use a qualified tow operator with proper, certified equipment, and make sure all towing regulations are observed.